 1. Female Remedies: Sepia, Pulsatilla, and Cimicifuga are main female remedies that can be used, according to symptoms similarities.

-- Sepia: Most useful for women who have had many babies and feeling exhausted during labor with violent bearing down
+- Sepia: Most useful for women who have had many babies and feeling exhausted during labor with violent bearing down pain as if everything come out.
+Mentally she is sad, irritable and indifferent to everything.

 - Pulsatilla: It is the good remedy when there are malposition baby and history of constipation and hemorrhoids in pregnancy.